Can You Freeze Masa for Tamales

 How to Defrost Frozen Masa for Tamales

-To use the frozen masa dough you just need to take a couple of easy steps.
+Using frozen masa dough just takes a couple of easy steps.

-• Place the frozen dough in the refrigerator at least one day before you plan on using it so it has plenty of time to thaw.
+• Place the frozen dough in the refrigerator at least a day before you plan to use it, so it has plenty of time to thaw.

 Once thawed, the masa dough can be used to make tamales just like fresh masa dough.